huggingface/hub-docs/docs/hub/datasets-viewer-configure.md

 viewer: false
 ---
 ```

-Note that the viewer is always disabled on the private datasets.

 ## Private datasets

 The Dataset Viewer on private datasets is a feature available to [PRO users](https://huggingface.co/pricing) and [Enterprise organizations](https://huggingface.co/enterprise).
-With the Dataset Viewer, you can check the correctness of your private dataset before publishing it.
-You will also be able to share with your team benefits like searching, filtering, and conversion to Parquet for datasets that will remain private.